jperezr21/json_serializable_immutable_collections/README.md

 - BuiltList
 - BuiltSet
 - BuiltMap
+- KtList
+- KtSet

 TODO:

-- potentially other immutable collections, like kt.dart.
+- KtMap

 ## How to use